Butter Nutrition

 Don't get me wrong, there are some great aspects to the keto diet:

-• often mindfulness around protein quality and sourcing/sustainability
+• Encourages attention to protein quality and sourcing

-• encouragement of bone broth, gelatin and collagen
+• Promotes nutrient-dense foods such as bone broth, gelatin, and collagen

-• emphasis on healthy fats such as butter, coconut oil, avocado and animal fats
+• Emphasizes fats such as butter, coconut oil, avocado, and animal fats

 Keto Diet Negatives: